chromaui/chromatic-docs/resource-loading.md

 ## Loading custom fonts

 Browsers can decide to render HTML in multiple passes when custom fonts are used.
 They do this to speed up the time-to-first-meaningful-paint.

 Unfortunately, this behavior can cause your story to render without the custom font.
 Or worse, render inconsistently.
 That triggers font rendering changes that you have to accept again and again.
+Here are ways to prevent that.

+#### Solution A: Preload fonts

 We recommend that you ensure fonts are always loaded prior to rendering the story.
-As a last resort, you can also disable custom fonts when running in Chromatic.

-#### Solution A: Preload fonts

 Preload fonts in Storybook by specifying them in `./storybook/preview-head.html`.

 ```js
 // ./storybook/preview-head.html